LayerSync: Self-aligning Intermediate Layers: Experiments

 \subsection{Image Generation}

 \textbf{Implementation details.} We strictly follow the setup in SiT ~\citep{ma2024sit}.
 Specifically, we use ImageNet ~\citep{deng2009imagenet} and follow ADM ~\citep{dhariwal2021diffusion} for data preprocessing.
 The processed image will have the resolution of $256\times256$ and is then encoded into a compressed vector $z \in \mathbb{R}^{32\times 32\times 4}$ using the Stable Diffusion VAE ~\citep{rombach2022high}.
 For model configurations, we use the B/2, L/2, and XL/2 architectures by \citet{ma2024sit}, which process inputs with a patch size of 2.
 More details about the architectures and the number of parameters are provided in the \Cref{sit-model}.
-We use cosine similarity between the patches as the similarity metric.
 Additional experimental details, including hyperparameter settings and computing resources, are provided in \Cref{image-gen-details}.